sst/sst/www/docs/learn/add-api-types.md

 };
 ```

-Where the `Database[Key]` is coming from `services/core/sql.generated.ts`, where each key is the type for each table.
+Where the `Database[Key]` is coming from `services/core/sql.generated.ts`, and each key is the type for each table.

 The types in `services/core/sql.generated.ts` are auto-generated when we run our migrations.
-We talked about this back in the [Write to PostgreSQL](write-to-postgresql.md) chapter.
+We talked about this back in the [Write to the Database](write-to-the-database.md) chapter.
 :::

-Now lets add the `Comment` type for our new feature.
+Let's add a new `Comment` type for our comments feature.

 ### Create a comment type